This blog post was originally published on the Engagex blog on February 22, 2021.

 When conducted properly, these meetings provide you with the perfect environment to cross-sell policies, obtain referrals, and develop a lasting relationship with your customers.

-You can accomplish your goals as an insurance agent through these simple meetings.
+You can accomplish your goals and grow your business through these simple meetings.

-What will an effective customer insurance review program do for my agency?
+What will an effective customer insurance review program do for your agency?

-Your natural inclination when you think about building your agency might be to wonder, “How can I find new sales?”.
+When you think about building your agency, the natural inclination might be to wonder, "How can I find new sales?".

-After all, new sales lead to revenue and growth.
+After all, acquisition is paramount to revenue and growth.

 By focusing too intently on acquisition, you may find that your existing clients are leaking out of the bottom of your figurative bucket.

-New customers will really begin to make a difference as you focus your efforts to stop the leaking.
+New customers will only begin to make a difference as you focus your efforts on preventing the leak.

 Implementing a customer review program is the best way to prevent the leaking.